 - Eterna: For a cinematic look, this provides a flat colour, low saturation look well-suited to post-production colour grading.

 - Eterna Bleach Bypass: Refines the standard Eterna look with a higher key, higher contrast feeling while maintaining the overall desaturated look

 - Acros: Based on the popular B&W film, this monochrome mode has a distinct tonality and graininess and can be used along with Yellow, Red, and Green contrast filter effects

 - B&W: Straightforward and classic black and white effect with Yellow, Red, and Green contrast filter options

-- Sepia: Everyone’s favorite old-timey look mimicking the popular alternative process
+- Sepia: Everyone’s favourite old-timey look mimicking the popular alternative process

 In addition to simulating specific film types, a Grain Effect mode is also available to replicate the look of old film photos with an organic textured appearance, which is especially noticeable when printing.
-Color Chrome and Color Chrome Blue effects are also available to deepen color, tonal response, and gradation with higher saturation colors.
+Colour Chrome and Colour Chrome Blue effects are also available to deepen colour, tonal response, and gradation with higher saturation colours.